buildpal/buildpal-platform/README.md

-# Buildpal - docker native continuous integration server
+# Buildpal - docker/k8s native CI/CD tool
 ## Introduction
-Builpal is an open source continuous integration server with first class support for pipelines.
+Builpal is an open source CI/CD tool with first class support for pipelines.
 Built on top of the excellent reactive toolkit vertx, Buildpal runs your pipelines on docker containers.
 Buildpal is a good alternative for folks who prefer code over various configuration files and formats.
 You define pipelines in JavaScript (Java support is on its way).
 You can run multiple phases of a pipeline in parallel and cut down on your build times.
 Your pipeline can also build a docker image as the final outcome of a successful build.

 ## Project status
 This project is currently in experimental stage.
 We are trying to experiment with the new Java Platform Module System (JPMS) and Vert.x to design and develop a modern, responsive, resilient and message driven continuous integration (CI) system.
 Git and Perforce are the two currently supported source control systems.